Pointer Value Retrieval: A new benchmark for understanding the limits of neural network generalization: Empirical Exploration of PVR Tasks

+We start by training an \mlp neural network on these token sequence PVR tasks of varying complexity (neighborhood size $0$ to neighborhood size $3$).
+We also vary the training dataset size going from $\sim10^2$ to $\sim10^6$ datapoints.
+The results of these experiments are shown in Figure~\ref{fig:vec-overview}, which offers some striking takeaways.

-Figure~\ref{fig:vec-overview} illustrates the results, with some striking takeaways.
-Firstly, we note that training accuracy across all complexities (neighborhood sizes) and dataset sizes is consistently $100\%$.
-This contrasts with test accuracy which starts off random at lower training set sizes and shows a thresholding behavior, jumping up to $100\%$ with large enough training data.
-(Neighborhood 3 is an exception, where even at $10^6$ training points, test accuracy remains at random.)
-Together, this reveals that at small dataset sizes, these models completely overfit, and are not learning the underlying reasoning rules at training time.
-With enough data however, we see their test accuracy jumps up.
-In Section \ref{sec:concepts-and-reasoning}, we dive further into this, exploring whether $100\%$ test accuracy translates to learning the right reasoning rules.
+We observe that training accuracy across all complexities (neighborhood sizes) and dataset sizes is consistently $100\%$.
+This contrasts with test accuracy, which starts off random at lower training set sizes and shows a thresholding behavior, jumping up to $100\%$ with large enough training data.
+This reveals that at small dataset sizes, the neural network completely overfits, and is not learning the pointer rule.
+With a larger amount of training data, the test accuracy increases significantly.
+In Section \ref{sec:concepts-and-reasoning}, we dive further into this, exploring whether $100\%$ test accuracy necessarily means the neural network is learning to reason.